-Note that written notification has precedence over any information listed in the assessment schedules contained in this assessment booklet - that is, details of assessment tasks listed in this assessment booklet (such as type of task, syllabus components, weightings and outcomes to be assessed) may change from the date of issue of the booklet, so the written notification will be used to list the correct details for each assessment task.
+Note that written notification has precedence over any information listed in the assessment schedules contained in this assessment booklet (such as type of task, syllabus components, weightings and outcomes to be assessed) may change from the date of issue of the booklet, so the written notification will be used to list the correct details for each assessment task.
 In some circumstances, it may be necessary to alter the date of the task (that is, Term and Week) from that listed in the assessment schedule in this assessment booklet.
 When this occurs, students must be informed of any changes to the date - in writing, and two weeks in advance.
 The Principal is to be consulted if it is not possible to give two weeks notice for changed tasks.